-- CAUTION During the download, the module will have no video output, so be sure the module is off-air before upgrading. - 6.
-Open NetConfig. - Note If you have not used NetConfig before, refer to the NetConfig Instruction Manual included during installation in the main NetConfig directory in pdf format (NetConfig.pdf). - 7.
-Click on the Load SW button on the top of the NetConfig toolbar. - 8.
-This will bring up the Load Software screen (Figure 41).
-This screen shows the latest version as of NetConfig currently available, version 2.0.6.
+Note If you have not used NetConfig before, refer to the NetConfig Instruction Manual included during installation in the main NetConfig directory in pdf format (NetConfig.pdf).

+- 9. Click on the Load SW button on the top of the NetConfig toolbar. - 10.
+This will bring up the Load Software screen (Figure 42 on page 71).
+This screen shows NetConfig version 2.0.6.
 If you are using an earlier version of NetConfig, the file structure is slightly different, but the files versions are the same.